St John the Baptist's Church, Wakefield, West Yorkshire: Grounds

 The church is situated in St John's Square in open grounds.
 The grounds are tree-lined and overlooked by the Georgian terraces built at the same time.
 There is no formal cemetery but a small number of graves and memorials in the grounds.
 The nave backs closely onto Wentworth Street.
 To the north-east corner there is a war memorial in the grounds to the workers at Wrenthorpe Colliery who lost their lives in the First World War.

-Listing and acthitectural notability
+Listing and architectural notability

-The church was grade II listed on 30 March 1971 for the reasons for its architectural notability.
+The church was grade II* listed on 29 March 1971 for the reasons for its architectural notability.

 Architectural style

 The building is of Ashlar sandstone with a hipped slate roof on the nave and aisles and a lead one to the chancel, chapel and vestry.
 The church is of a classical style.

 Tower

-The tower was is not the original one but was a replacement built in 1885 to a design by London architect, J. T. Micklethwaite.
+The tower is not the original one but was a replacement built in 1885 to a design by London architect, J. T. Micklethwaite.
 The tower is a west tower with five stages, a chancel with south chapel and over the north vestry an organ loft.
 There is a west doorway in the tower with Tuscan pilasters.
 The uppermost stage is octagonal with round belfry openings and a clock face.
 It is topped with a polygonal dome with a weathervane to its apex.
 Inside there is a round stairwell with two cantilevered stone staircases.